First Indigenous men to climb Mount Roraima plan to train others

-Vice-President and Minister of Indigenous People’s Affairs, Sydney Allicock at a press conference on Wednesday night congratulated the team of experts on this achievement at a press briefing at the Marriott Hotel in Georgetown on Wednesday.
+Vice-President and Minister of Indigenous People’s Affairs, Sydney Allicock on Wednesday night congratulated the team of experts on this achievement at a press briefing at the Marriott Hotel in Georgetown on Wednesday.

 “The knowledge of indigenous people is key to any venture of this kind, the forest is our backyard the eco system demands our respect and that is what we treat it with,” the Minister said.